vishnuMohanan01/excelsior-2021/README.md

 > However we don't need any, other than the index route as of now.

-## 🤔 Is there any conventions to follow, while developing this as a team ?
+## 🤔 Is there any conventions to follow ?

 Yes, there are a bunch.